fdac15/news/README.md

 ## News

 ### [Sep 21] Introduction to R/modeling
-   * Progress report on the project: Each team provides a 3 min berbal summary of what they achieved so far and what they plan to do.
+   * Progress report on the project: Each team provides a 3 min verbal summary of what they achieved so far and what they plan to do.
    * Other matters

 ### [Sep 18] The remaining three presentations: Groups 3, 2, 1